nosolutions/puppet-tsm/README.md

 and copy them to your HTTP download location.
 You are going to need two download locations: one for sparc and one for i386 (see params.pp for an example).

+For AIX the application is shipped by IBM as LPP in BFF format.
+The package can be installed using the 'nim' (default) or 'aix' provider.
+Installing from a NIM repository, the variable 'package_uri' must contain a valid lpp_source in order to make the installation work.
+This module will then install 'tivoli.tsm.client.ba.64bit.base' and its requesite software.

+By setting the 'service_manage' variable to true, 'dsmc sched' will be added as a subsystem definition to the subsystem object class in AIX.

 ###Beginning with tsm